alan-turing-institute/AssurancePlatform/site/docs/index.md

 This site contains information about the following:

 -   An introduction to trustworthy and ethical assurance
 -   User guidance for the TEA platform
 -   Technical documentation for the TEA platform

 ## Funding Statement 💶

+From March 2024 until September 2024, the project is funded by UKRI's BRAID programme as part of a scoping research award for the Trustworthy and Ethical Assurance of Digital Twins project.

+Between April 2023 and December 2023, this project received funding from the Assuring Autonomy International Programme, a partnership between Lloyd’s Register Foundation and the University of York, which was awarded to Dr Christopher Burr.

+Between July 2021 and June 2022 this project received funding from the UKRI’s Trustworthy Autonomous Hub, which was awarded to Dr Christopher Burr (Grant number: TAS_PP_00040).

 Between April 2023 and December 2023 this project received funding from the Assuring Autonomy International Programme, a partnership between Lloyd’s Register Foundation and the University of York, which was awarded to Dr Christopher Burr.